-One of the best things about WCS is that from 2013 each team have helpers from the Omotenashi Student Corp, who are more than happy to help you out while you’re in Japan.
-So if you have forgotten anything ask someone for help and they will help you in any way they can!
-Most of the students are locals to Nagoya and will be able to help you easily.
-That and the hotel where WCS is hosted is surrounded by malls and useful stores within a 20 minute walk, so if you have forgotten anything, it shouldn’t be too hard to find it, but it will be much easier to find with someone’s help.
+One of the best things about WCS is the Omotenashi Student Corp, who are happy to help you out while you’re in Japan.
+So if you have forgotten anything ask someone for help!
+Most of the students are locals to Nagoya and will be able to help you easily, no matter what your request might be.
+The hotel where WCS is hosted is surrounded by useful stores, and the students are happy to show you around.

 In any case, here are a few of the things we learned before and during our stay in Japan.
 We made these mistakes so you don’t have to!

 Even if all your costume is made up of is a wig, top, pants and shoes, write it down!
 It’s important to be able to pack easily know everything is accounted for.
 Run through your costumes head to toe and keep it tidy.
 Write down what makeup or accessories you might need if you have time, too.

 If you’re worried, include a note in your luggage

 Most airports do secure bag checks, so seeing something that looks like a sword or giant screws randomly dotted around your bag might raise some eyebrows.
 If you have “questionable props” it’s worth including a polite note with a diagram explaining it is for a costume and what you are doing.
 The last thing you want is to find a major part of your costume has been confiscated or damaged by security.